Lord Jim (1965 film)

 Lord Jim is a 1965 British adventure film made for Columbia Pictures in Super Panavision.
-The picture was produced and directed by Richard Brooks with Jules Buck and Peter O'Toole as associate producers, from a screenplay by Brooks.
-The film stars O'Toole, James Mason, Curd Jürgens, Eli Wallach, Jack Hawkins, Paul Lukas, and Daliah Lavi.
+The picture was produced, written and directed by Richard Brooks, with Jules Buck and Peter O'Toole as associate producers.
+The film stars O'Toole, James Mason, Curt Jürgens, Eli Wallach, Jack Hawkins, Paul Lukas and Daliah Lavi.

-It is the second film adaptation of the 1900 novel of the same name by Joseph Conrad.
-The first was a silent film released in 1925 and directed by Victor Fleming.
-The film received two BAFTA nominations, for best British art direction and best British cinematography.
-The film had its world premiere on 15 February 1965 at the Odeon Leicester Square in the West End of London as the Royal Film Performance in the presence of Queen Elizabeth, the Queen Mother; Princess Margaret, Countess of Snowdon; and the Earl of Snowdon.
+It is the second film adaptation of the 1900 novel of the same name by Joseph Conrad, the first being a silent film released in 1925 and directed by Victor Fleming.
+The film received two British Academy Film Award nominations, for Best British Art Direction and Best British Cinematography at the 19th British Academy Film Awards.
+The film had its world premiere on 15 February 1965 at the Odeon Leicester Square in the West End of London as the Royal Film Performance in the presence of Queen Elizabeth, the Queen Mother; Princess Margaret, Countess of Snowdon; and Anthony Armstrong-Jones, 1st Earl of Snowdon.

 Plot

 The story begins on a fully rigged naval training ship for cadets.

-Jim is a promising young English merchant seaman who rises to first officer under Captain Marlow.
+Jim is a promising young English merchant seaman who rises to first officer under Captain Charles Marlow.
 However, Jim is injured and left at Java.
 When he is fit again, he signs on with the first available ship, a dilapidated freighter called the SS Patna, crammed with hundreds of Muslims on a pilgrimage to Mecca.
 When a storm threatens the leaking ship, the crew panics and takes to the lifeboats, abandoning their passengers; in a moment of weakness, Jim joins them.

 When they reach port, the sailors are stunned to find an intact Patna already there before them.
 The rest of the crew disappears, but Jim insists on confessing his guilt at an official inquiry and is stripped of his sailing papers.
 Filled with self-loathing, Jim becomes a drifter.

-One day, he saves a boatload of gunpowder from sabotage.
-Stein, the cargo's owner, offers him an extremely dangerous job: transporting it and some rifles by river to distant Patusan to help Stein's old friend, the town's chief, lead an uprising against bandits led by a local warlord named The General.
+One day, Jim saves a boatload of gunpowder from sabotage.
+Stein, the cargo's owner, offers him an extremely dangerous job: transporting it and some rifles by river to distant Patusan to help Stein's old friend, the town's chief Du-Ramin, lead an uprising against bandits led by a local warlord named The General.

-When Schomberg is bribed to deny Stein the use of the motorboat he had promised, Jim takes a sailboat with two native crewmen, leaving the aged Stein behind.
+When saloon keeper Schomberg is bribed to deny Stein the use of the motorboat he had promised, Jim takes a sailboat with two native crewmen, leaving the aged Stein behind.
 As they near their destination, one of the crewmen reveals himself to be working for the General.
 He kills the other sailor and flees to warn the General.
 Jim manages to hide the cargo before he is captured.